Improved Wald formalism and First Law of Dyonic Black Strings with Mixed Chern-Simons Terms: Conclusions

 \section{Conclusions}

 In this work, using the Wald procedure, we performed a careful study on the leading $\a'$ corrections to the first law of thermodynamics for 3-charge string solutions in 6D supergravity arising from IIA string compactified on K3.
 The low energy effective action contains mixed CS terms of the form $-2B_{\2}\wedge {\rm tr}(R(\G_\pm)\wedge R(\G_\pm))$ which can also be recast as $2H_{\3}\wedge \mathrm{CS}_{\3}(\G_\pm)$ up to a total derivative.
 We found that the infinitesimal Hamiltonian derived from the former formulation does not lead to the desired equality $\delta{\cal H}_{\infty}=\delta{\cal H}_{\mathcal{B}}$ that implies the first law of thermodynamics.
 Thus it cannot be used to define the entropy consistently.
 On the other hand, the infinitesimal Hamiltonian derived from the second formulation involving $2H_{\3}\wedge \mathrm{CS}_{\3}(\G_\pm)$ gives straightly the desired equality $\delta{\cal H}_{\infty}=\delta{\cal H}_{\mathcal{B}}$.
 By comparing the infinitesimal Hamiltonians associated with the 2 formulations, we realized that the density of the infinitesimal Hamiltonian associated with the first formulation can be improved by adding a closed but non-exact 4-form (65,67) whose value at spatial infinity and horizon is just right to restore the first law.
 With this improvement, both formulations yield infinitesimal Hamiltonians obeying the equality $\delta{\cal H}_{\infty}=\delta{\cal H}_{\mathcal{B}}$.
 From the first law of thermodynamics we read off the $\a'$-corrected entropy of the 3-charge black string solution.
 Taking the extremal limit, we obtained the $\a'$-corrected entropy for BPS 3-charge string solution \eqref{BPSS0} that is different from the previous results \cite{Castro:2007ci} obtained by directly applying the Wald-Tachikawa formula or attractor mechanism.
 We also reproduced our entropy result using another method proposed by Reall and Santos \cite{Reall:2019sah}.
+Thus we have found a case where the Wald-Tachikawa formula does not apply and developed a procedure to find the entropy consistent with the first law.